krisvesely/EventTrackerProject/README.md

 ## Overview

-Allows the user to view and modify architectural projects (`events`), within a database using the URIs charted below.
+Allows the user to view and modify architectural projects (`events`), within a database using the REST route URIs charted below.
 The project tracker functions are designed for staff of an architectural firm, allowing them to add, update, and remove projects as they progress through design phases.
 Project inserts with id values 1-5 are pre-populated.